Next year's schedule coming January 2011

 Basically, if you're super comfortable with your clipless pedals, so much so that you never have to think about getting in or out, you don't have to use flats for the camp.

 However, flats really do make some skills much easier to learn.
-For example, when learning wheelie drops you want to make sure you can get off the back of your bike quickly, and when learning to ride on elevated planks you want a wider platform under your feet for balance and, again, the opportunity to get off your bike super fast.
+For example, when learning to ride on elevated planks you want a wider platform under your feet for balance and it's also helpful to have a system that will allow you to get off your bike super fast.
+Flats are also really helpful when learning manual drops, as they "make" you use an active technique (or else show you that you're not letting your feet come off the pedals).

 On the flip side, flats make technical climbs slightly more difficult and long rides a bit more tiring, as there isn't the same exact efficiency involved.
 We will, though, give you some tips at camp that'll help in these situations too.